☬ Navratri & Dussera ☬

 How to make Badam Halwa:

-• Remove the skin of almonds and make fine paste by grinding them in a grinder.
+• Soak almonds in a bowl with boiling water.• Remove the skin of almonds and make fine paste by grinding them in a grinder.
 Boil sugar with one cup of water in a pan.
 Boil till it turns into syrup.

 • Add almond paste to the boiling syrup and mix it well.